 to wear overalls and hard-toed boots.
 Failure to wear these will mean that the student is not able to participate in the activity and will be deemed as having not attended the practical class.

 Tours to facilities are considered a practical class.
 As such, covered shoes (sneakers) are considered the minimum foot wear.

 Mobile phones are not to be used during a practical class or tour without permission.

 Students with known allergies/issues with particular animal groups are encouraged to speak with the Course Co-ordinator.

 Practical classes within laboratories require a minimum of sneakers and the wearing of a laboratory gown (that will be supplied).
-You will also need to display your student ID in the holder provided.
 Students must wear any required safety or protective clothing as directed.

 Any practicals that involve animal handling will require appropriate footwear and coveralls.
 It is likely that at some stage your clothes will be exposed to animal fluids and dirt.